cs1302uga/cs1302-ce25/README.md

    Before this code will compile, you will need to manually setup the package statement and imports.

-1. **Next, use Maven to compile and run the code.** You won't see any output at this point.
+1. **Next, use Maven to compile and run the code.** If executed properly, the program will print all command-line arguments (each on its own line).
 Please use the `exec:java` phase to run.
 To provide command-line arguments to your program through maven, you will need to specify the command-line arguments as a space-separated string with the `-Dexec.args` option (e.g., `-Dexec.args="src target"`) in addition to providing the `-Dexec.mainClass` option.

-   * Once you figure out how to run it, please write down that command in your notes.
+   * Once you figure out how to run it, please write down the full maven command in your notes.

    * After you've confirmed that it compiles and runs, please add and commit your changes to the repository.

-1. Use a stream to map all of the command-line arguments in the `main` method to new [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects, then call `printFile` for-each of them.
+1. Use streams in the `main` method to map all of the command-line arguments to new [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects, then call `printFile` for-each of them.
 For testing purposes, you may want to put some kind of print statement in the `printFile` method.
+   At this point, you can remove (or comment out) the line in `main` that prints all command-line arguments to the console.
 After verifying that your code compiles and works using Maven, please add and commit `Find.java`.

 1. Implement the `printFile` method.